Azure-Samples/cosmos-scalability-demo/README.md

 Batchfile
     cd \CosmosDemo\ScalabilityDemo
+    CosmosDemo.sln
+this will open the solution in Visual Studio 2019

+Alternativly open File Explorer, browse to the C:\CosmosDemo\ScalabilityDemo and double click the CosmosDemo.sln wich will open the solution in Visual Studio 2019 without the need to open a command prompt to do so.

+## Opening Visual Studio 2019 for the first time

+You will be required to sign into the installed Visual Studio Community edition the first time you run it.
+For additional details see https://docs.microsoft.com/en-us/visualstudio/ide/signing-in-to-visual-studio?view=vs-2019

 ## The original sample application
 You can find the complete sample application program consuming the bulk import API [here](https://github.com/Azure/azure-cosmosdb-bulkexecutor-dotnet-getting-started/blob/master/BulkImportSample/BulkImportSample/Program.cs) - which generates random documents to be then bulk imported into an Azure Cosmos DB collection.
 You can configure the application settings in *appSettings* [here](https://github.com/Azure/azure-cosmosdb-bulkexecutor-dotnet-getting-started/blob/master/BulkImportSample/BulkImportSample/App.config).